Loading...

 A one-time $4.99 unlock fits a finite project β a parent's photo album, an inherited stack of prints, a family-history book.
 A monthly subscription fits ongoing weekly use.
 Most family restoration projects are finite.
 Run the math: 12 months of Fotor Pro is $107, which is 21Γ the cost of one ArtImageHub unlock.
 Subscriptions only make sense if you actively use the multi-tool features beyond restoration.

 Pick the most damaged photo in your collection β heavy fading, deep scratches, water stains, severe blur.
-Run it through ArtImageHub's free preview and Fotor's old-photo feature on the same source.
+Use ArtImageHub's $4.99 pay-first workflow and Fotor's old-photo feature on the same source.
 Compare the restored outputs side by side.
 Specialized restoration tools tend to handle heavy damage substantially better than general-purpose creative editors.
-The 5 minutes of testing time saves potential subscription regret.

 If you only do restoration, ArtImageHub at $4.99 is the obvious choice.
 If you do restoration plus design (Etsy listings, social media graphics, presentations), the combined workflow can be: ArtImageHub for restoration + Canva free tier for design = lower total cost than Fotor Pro alone.
 Map out your actual editing needs before committing to a multi-tool subscription that bundles features you rarely use.